rails/rails/guides/source/routing.md

 #### The `assert_routing` Assertion

 The `assert_routing` assertion checks the route both ways: it tests that the path generates the options, and that the options generate the path.
-Thus, it combines the functions of `assert_generates` and `assert_recognizes`.
+Thus, it combines the functions of `assert_generates` and `assert_recognizes`:

 ```ruby
 assert_routing({ path: 'photos', method: :post }, { controller: 'photos', action: 'create' })